mcci-catena/MCCI-Catena-SHT3x/README.md

 - By default, the library checks CRCs on received data. `cSHT3x::getCrcMode()` and `cSHT3x::setCrcMode()` allow the client to query and change whether the library checks (`true`) or ignores (`false`) CRC.
 - The sensor includes a heater that's intended for diagnostic purposes.
 (Turn on the heater, and make sure the temperature changes.) `cSHT3x::getHeater()` queries the current state of the heater, and `cSHT3x::setHeater(bool fOn)` turns it on or off.
 - `cSHT3x::getStatus()` reads the current value of the status register.
 The value is returned as an opaque structure of type `cSHT3x::Status_t`.
 Methods are provided to allow clients to query individual bits.
 A status also has an explicit `invalid` state, which can be separately queried.
 - For convenience, static methods are provided to convert between raw (`uint16_t`) data and engineering units. `cSHT3x::rawToCelsius()` and `cSHT3x::rawRHtoPercent()` convert raw data to engineering units. `cSHT3x::celsiusToRawT()` and `cSHT3x::percentRHtoRaw()` convert engineering units to raw data.
-(This may be useful for precalculating alarms, to save on floating point calculations at run time.)
+(This may be useful for pre-calculating alarms, to save on floating point calculations at run time.)
 - `cSHT3x::isDebug()` returns `true` if this is a debug build, `false` otherwise.
 It's a `constexpr`, so using this in an `if()` statement is equivalent to a `#if` -- the compiler will optimize away the code if this is not a debug build.

 ## Header File